ilikepistachio/TCNN_STCNN/README.md

 Project website: [http://crcv.ucf.edu/projects/TCNN/](http://crcv.ucf.edu/projects/TCNN/)
-# (News) we updated the ST-CNN for semantic segmentation in video
 # Tube Convolutional Neural Network (T-CNN) for Action Detection in Videos

 By Rui Hou, Chen Chen and Mubarak Shah

-### Introduction:
+### Abstract:

 We propose an end-to-end deep network called Tube Convolutional Neural Network (T-CNN) for action detection in videos.
 The proposed architecture is a unified deep network that is able to recognize and localize action based on 3D convolution features.
 A video is first divided into equal length clips and next for each clip a set of tube proposals are generated based on 3D Convolutional Network (ConvNet) features.
 Finally, the tube proposals of different clips are linked together employing network flow and spatio-temporal action detection is performed using these linked video proposals.
-Extensive experiments on several video datasets demonstrate the superior performance of TCNN for classifying and localizing actions in b
+Extensive experiments on several video datasets demonstrate the superior performance of TCNN for classifying and localizing actions

+# (News) An End-to-end 3D Convolutional Neural Network for Action Detection and Segmentation in Videos

+### Abstract:
+Deep learning has been demonstrated to achieve excellent results for image classification and object detection.
+However, the impact of deep learning on video analysis (e.g. action detection and recognition) has not been that significant due to complexity of video data and lack of annotations.
+In addition, training deep neural networks on large scale video datasets is extremely computationally expensive.
+Previous convolutional neural networks (CNNs) based video action detection approaches usually consist of two major steps: frame-level action proposal generation and association of proposals across frames.
+Also, most of these methods employ two-stream CNN framework to handle spatial and temporal features separately.
+In this paper, we propose an end-to-end 3D
+CNN for action detection and segmentation in videos.
+The proposed architecture is a unified deep network that is able to recognize and localize action based on 3D convolution features.
+A video is first divided into equal length clips and next for each clip a set of tube proposals are generated based on 3D CNN features.
+Finally, the tube proposals of different clips are linked together and spatio-temporal action detection is performed using these linked video proposals.
+This top-down action detection approach explicitly relies on a set of good tube proposals to perform well and training the bounding box regression usually requires a large number of annotated samples.
+To remedy this, we further extend the 3D CNN to an encoder-decoder structure and formulate the localization problem as action segmentation.
+The foreground regions (i.e. action regions) for each frame are segmented first then the segmented foreground maps are used to generate the bounding boxes.
+This bottom-up approach effectively avoids tube proposal generation by leveraging the pixel-wise annotations of segmentation.
+The segmentation framework also can be readily applied to a general problem of video object segmentation.
+Extensive experiments on several video datasets demonstrate the superior performance of our approach for action detection and video object segmentation compared to the state-of-the-arts.

 This code has been tested on Ubuntu 16.04 with a single NVIDIA GeForce GTX TITAN Xp graphic card.